 During 2010, the Company entered into three definitive option agreements in respect of the concessions comprising the Manfo Property pursuant to which the Company has an option to acquire a 100% interest (subject to a 5% royalty interest and a 10% interest held by the Ghanaian government and the right of the Ghanaian government to acquire a further 20% interest on mutually agreed terms) in each of the concessions.
 The optioned property consists of the Subriso, Twabidi and Sempekrom concessions, which were acquired from one private Ghanaian corporation.
-The Subriso concession is in good standing and the Sempekrom concession renewal is pending.
-A renewal or extension for Twabidi is pending and such renewal or extension is not assured.
+The Subriso, Twabidi and Sempekrom renewal applications are pending and such renewal or extension is not assured.
 The Subriso, Twabidi and Sempekrom concessions are referred to as the Manfo Property.